nextmv-io/community-apps/README.md

   assignment problem.
 Demonstrates how to use devcontainers.
 * [python-pyomo-shiftplanning]: Use Python and Pyomo to solve a shift planning problem.
 Demonstrates how to use devcontainers.
+* [python-pyoptinterface-knapsack]: Use Python and PyOptInterface to solve a knapsack problem.
+Demonstrates how to use devcontainers.
 * [python-pyvroom-routing]: Use Python and Pyvroom to solve a vehicle routing problem.
 Demonstrates how to use devcontainers.